-1.6 Responsibility statement
+Responsibility statement 1.6

-In accordance with article 5:25c of the Financial Markets Supervision Act (Wet op het financeel toezicht), the Board of Managing Directors confirms that to the best of its knowledge:
+In accordance with article 5:25c of the Financial Markets Supervision Act (Wet op het financeel toezicht), the Board of Directors confirms that to the best of its knowledge:

-- the annual financial statements give a true and fair view of the assets, liabilities, financial position and profit and loss of the Company; - the annual report gives a true and fair view of the position as per December 31, 2018 and the development during the financial year of the Company; - the annual report describes the principal risks the Company is facing.
+- the annual financial statements give a true and fair view of the assets, liabilities, financial position and profit and loss of the Company: - the annual report gives a true and fair view of the position as per December 31, 2019 and the development during the financial year of the Company;

-Arnhem, March 1, 2019

-I.J.
-Hoekstra (Director)

-R.J.
-Holtermann (Director)

-K.M.
-Morgenstern (Director)
+- the annual report describes the principal risks the C company is facing.
+Arnhem, March 20, 2020 I.J.
+Hoekstra (Director) R.J.
+Holtermann (Director) F. Wilhelmi (Director)

-2 CORPORATE GOVERNANCE STATEMENT 2018
+2 CORPORATE GOVERNANCE STATEMENT 2019

-This is a corporate governance statement, as referred to in article 2a of the Dutch Decree on additional requirements for annual reports, as applicable to annual reports issued for fiscal years beginning on or after 1 January 2009 (the Dutch Corporate Governance Code).
+This is a corporate governance statement, as referred to in article 2a of the Dutch Decree on additional requirements for annual reports, as applicable to annual reports issued for fiscal years beginning on or after January 1, 2009 (the Dutch Corporate Governance Code).